InfiniBrains/Awesome-GameDev-Resources/intro/03-datatypes/README.md

 string name; // string variable
 ```

+!!! note

-NOTE: We are going to cover later in this course other complex types in other modules such as arrays, pointers and references.
+    We are going to cover later in this course other complex types in other modules such as arrays, pointers and references.

 # Variable assignment